 In an analyst call after announcing second-quarter earnings in early September, Li said that in core technology areas such as chips, Nio's goal is to build full-stack self-research capabilities.

-Nio believes core R&D capabilities can help address the risk of industry policy changes and also improve gross margins and technology competitiveness, he said early last month.
+Nio believes core R&D capabilities can help address the risk of industry changes and also improve gross margins and technology competitiveness, he said early last month.

 In addition to Nio, Xpeng and Li Auto are also developing their own chips or conducting related research, and their self-driving chips could be in use as early as 2024, according to LatePost.